valinet/ExplorerPatcher/README.md

 ## Uninstalling

+* Right click the taskbar then click "Properties" or search for "ExplorerPatcher", and go to "Uninstall" section or
 * Use "Programs and Features" in Control Panel, or "Apps and features" in the Settings app or
 * Run `ep_setup.exe /uninstall` or
 * Rename `ep_setup.exe` to `ep_uninstall.exe` and run that.